Working with non-English languages

 Now when you load a document through a graph-building process, the graph will be built in your preferred language.

-The graph explorer will show entities and relationships in your target language:
+The Graph Explorer will show entities and relationships in your target language:

 Note on embeddings